-- met once with the external auditors and internal auditor (without the presence of the Company's Management) and reviewed the overall scope of the external audit, the internal audit and the assistance given by the Management to the auditors; - has explicit authority to investigate any matter relating to the Group's accounting, auditing, internal controls and financial practices brought to its attention with full access to records, resources and personnel to enable it to discharge its function properly; - has full access to and cooperation of the Management and full discretion to invite any Director or executive officer to attend its meetings; and - will together with the RC, review the terms of employment of any new employees who are related to any Executive Directors, and Controlling Shareholders of the Company, and propose alternative employment arrangements, if necessary.
+- met once with the external auditor and internal auditor (without the presence of the Company's Management) and reviewed the overall scope of the external audit, the internal audit and the assistance given by the Management to the auditors; - has explicit authority to investigate any matter relating to the Group's accounting, auditing, internal controls and financial practices brought to its attention with full access to records, resources and personnel to enable it to discharge its function properly; and - has full access to and cooperation of the Management and full discretion to invite any Director or executive officer to attend its meetings. - will together with the RC, review the terms of employment of any new employees who are related to any Executive Directors, and Controlling Shareholders of the Company, and propose alternative employment arrangements, if necessary.

-The external auditors and internal auditor have unrestricted access to the AC.
+The external auditor and internal auditor have unrestricted access to the AC.

-The AC has undertaken a review of all the non-audit services provided by the external auditors during the year under review and is satisfied that such services would not, in the AC's opinion, affect the independence of the external auditors.
+The AC has undertaken a review of all the non-audit services provided by the external auditor during the year under review and is satisfied that such services would not, in the AC's opinion, affect the independence of the external auditor.

-The fees paid/payable to BDO Limited, Certified Public Accountants, Hong Kong ("BDO HK") and BDO LLP, Public Accountants and Chartered Accountants, Singapore ("BDO LLP"), the external auditors, for the financial year ended 30 June 2013 are as follows:-
+The fees paid/payable to BDO Limited, Certified Public Accountants, Hong Kong ("BDO HK") the external auditor, for the financial year ended 30 June 2012 are as follows:-

 Services Amount (RMB)

+Audit service 1,021,000

-Audit service Non-audit service 1,011,000 32,000
+Non-audit service 32,000

-Total 1,043,000
+Total 1,053,000

-Save for professional fees and miscellaneous expenses incurred for audit services, the Company did not pay any other nonaudit fee, to BDO HK and BDO LLP, the external auditors, during the financial year ended 30 June 2013.
+Save for professional fees and miscellaneous expenses incurred for audit services, the Company did not pay any other non-audit fee, to BDO HK, the external auditor, during the financial year ended 30 June 2012.